GusW/devops_main/aws/aws_skill_builder/cloud_essentials/course.md

   Later in this course, you will review AWS Cost Explorer, a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.
 If you are considering your options for Savings Plans, AWS Cost Explorer can analyze your Amazon EC2 usage over the past 7, 30, or 60 days.
 AWS Cost Explorer also provides customized recommendations for Savings Plans.
 These recommendations estimate how much you could save on your monthly Amazon EC2 costs, based on previous Amazon EC2 usage and the hourly commitment amount in a 1-year or 3-year Savings Plan.

 - **Reserved Instances**
-  are a billing discount applied to the use of On-Demand Instances in your account.
+  A billing discount applied to the use of On-Demand Instances in your account.
 You can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term, and Scheduled Reserved Instances for a 1-year term.
 You realize greater cost savings with the 3-year option.
   At the end of a Reserved Instance term, you can continue using the Amazon EC2 instance without interruption.
 However, you are charged On-Demand rates until you do one of the following:

   - Terminate the instance.
   - Purchase a new Reserved Instance that matches the instance attributes (instance type, Region, tenancy, and platform).

 - **Spot Instances**
-  are ideal for workloads with flexible start and end times, or that can withstand interruptions.
+  Ideal for workloads with flexible start and end times, or that can withstand interruptions.
 Spot Instances use unused Amazon EC2 computing capacity and offer you cost savings at up to 90% off of On-Demand prices.
   Suppose that you have a background processing job that can start and stop as needed (such as the data processing job for a customer survey).
 You want to start and stop the processing job without affecting the overall operations of your business.
 If you make a Spot request and Amazon EC2 capacity is available, your Spot Instance launches.
 However, if you make a Spot request and Amazon EC2 capacity is unavailable, the request is not successful until capacity becomes available.
 The unavailable capacity might delay the launch of your background processing job.
   After you have launched a Spot Instance, if capacity is no longer available or demand for Spot Instances increases, your instance may be interrupted.
 This might not pose any issues for your background processing job.
 However, in the earlier example of developing and testing applications, you would most likely want to avoid unexpected interruptions.
 Therefore, choose a different EC2 instance type that is ideal for those tasks.

 - **Dedicated Hosts**
-  are physical servers with Amazon EC2 instance capacity that is fully dedicated to your use.
+  Physical servers with Amazon EC2 instance capacity that is fully dedicated to your use.
   You can use your existing per-socket, per-core, or per-VM software licenses to help maintain license compliance.
 You can purchase On-Demand Dedicated Hosts and Dedicated Hosts Reservations.
 Of all the Amazon EC2 options that were covered, Dedicated Hosts are the most expensive.

 ### 2.2.4 Scaling Amazon Ec2